Criminal Justice (BS)

 Application of the science to the recognition, documentation, preservation, and analysis in the process of collecting physical evidence as it relates to crime, criminal law and criminal procedure.
 Topics discussed include evidence collection, analysis, criminal procedure and criminal justice, including civil rights.

-Prerequisite: CRJ 227 and CRJ 228.
+Prerequisite: CRJ 121 and CRJ 222.

 Offered: occasionally.

-CRJ 455 Criminology 3 Credits
+CRJ 455 Senior Seminar in Criminal Justice 3 Credits

 Fulfills College Core: Advanced Writing-Intensive, Justice